Barchid/Presentations/text_english_snn.md

 This conversion is known as Neural Coding and there are several different methods.

-Here, i'm showing you the frequecy coding (or rate-coding) where a pixel value is represented by a frequency of spikes.
+**IMAGE** Here, i'm showing you the frequecy coding (or rate-coding) where a pixel value is represented by a frequency of spikes.
 It means that a high value involves a high number of spikes and a low numerical value involves a low frequency.

-Among popular neural coding there is also the temporal coding, where values are represented by a single spike that appear early for high values and late for low values.
+**IMAGE** Among popular neural coding there is also the temporal coding, where values are represented by a single spike that appear early for high values and late for low values.

 ### Running an SNN